laborb/bunny-stream/README.md

 ```

 You can get all values in your Bunny Stream Dashboard at [https://dash.bunny.net/stream/](https://dash.bunny.net/stream/) `Delivery > Stream > API`
+Here you can also define a custom (sub)domain for your CDN hostname.

 ### Publish config file (optional)